 Customer data analysis helps you:

-• Understand customers better: Customer behavior data provides unparalleled insights into how customers interact with your product.
+• Understand customers better: User behavior data provides unparalleled insights into how customers interact with your product.
 Identify which features attract the most engagement, the patterns of behavior that emerge, areas of the product that may be causing dissatisfaction, and more.
 All these insights lead to a data-driven approach to decision-making.

 • Identify friction and remove it: Ever wondered why users don’t meet your product usage milestones?
 Customer data analysis helps flag confusing features, poor UI designs, and other friction points that actively discourage engagement.
 This allows you to implement solutions to improve the user experience.